nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221003150428/README.md

-# username anarchy generate by country
+# generate usernames by country with username anarchy

 ```bash
 ./username-anarchy -a -c us
 ```